garrandall/popular-music-data/tracks/rock-me-baby-david-cassidy.md

 Mh, come on and rock me, come on and shock me
 All right now, roll me
-Come on and squeeze me, ooh, you sure can please me, uh-uh All right now, get down
+Come on and squeeze me, oh, you sure can please me, uh-uh All right now, get down

 Hoo, rock me baby, let me feel that beat ...